karl marx allee 3.0 - interrelational communities

 featured in 21BB—Model Region Berlin-Brandenburg (Edited by Barbara Hoidn and Wilfried Wang) (Feb 2021)

-ISSUE 014 (April 2018)
+featured in ISSUE 014 (April 2018)

 As architects, how can we both spatially and socially integrate new communities into an existing urban fabric?